kubernetes-analysis/kubernetes-analysis/blog.md

 I had to find a way to regularly update the dataset because the Kubernetes issues and pull requests are updated by the users over time as well as new ones are created.
-To achieve the continuous update without having to wait 8 hours over and over again, I now just fetch the delta GitHub API data between the [last update][31] and the current time.
-This way a Continuous Integration job can update the data on a regular basis, whereas I can continue my research with the latest available set of data.
+To achieve the continuous update without having to wait 8 hours over and over again, I now fetch the delta GitHub API data between the [last update][31] and the current time.
+This way, a Continuous Integration job can update the data on a regular basis, whereas I can continue my research with the latest available set of data.